cridrive66/manual/source/index.rst

 Credits
 -------
-The project leading to this application has received funding from ...
+The project leading to this application is funded by the Interreg Baltic Sea Region Programme.
+Co-founded by the European Union (ERDF), this #MadeWithInterreg project helps to remove pollutants from our waters.